Surgery Abroad? Think Again

 Unscrupulous online marketing tactics are largely unregulated, meaning that the hundreds of positive reviews you see on consumer sites could be fake.
 What looks like a premium facility may really only be an illusion created by elaborate and aggressive marketing.
-Companies who do this are poised to put their profit before your results or safety.
+Companies who do this are poised to put their profit before results or safety.
 It’s easy to convey a degree of professionalism online by using vague or outright false claims of pain-free surgeries or internationally renowned surgeons.

 Just so you know, no surgery can ever be truthfully called pain-free because of the invasive nature of surgery (meaning the skin is cut and the body must heal from these wounds after surgery which naturally causes some level of pain or discomfort).
 If you ever see a surgery provider claiming their procedures are painless, consider it a warning that they may be less than trustworthy.

-Unfortunately, there is little to prevent subpar clinics from inflating the credentials of their surgeons or surgical centres or embellishing the quality of your hotel or resort.
+Unfortunately, there is little to prevent subpar clinics from inflating the credentials of their surgeons or surgical centres or embellishing the quality of the hotel or resort.
 All we can recommend is to take the claims on these websites with a grain of salt and try to do your own research into local or international medical authorities that can help verify credentials.

 The regulatory bodies BAAPS, BAPRAS, and the GMC ensure that the cosmetic surgery industry in the UK meets certain strict standards.

 There are different criteria in other countries as well as different medical societies and organisations that monitor and maintain medical standards.
 This, plus distance and any translating wants and needs from one language to another, can make it incredibly difficult to determine a surgeon’s level of certification.
 Even if a surgeon is highly skilled, a patient may find that their expectations for their results are still difficult to communicate when they’re in a different country or time zone to their surgeon without even considering a language barrier.

 When you only meet your surgeon once before the procedure, you’re less likely to get a personalised, thorough consultation and even less likely to feel supported if any complications or undesired results develop.